py5coding/py5book/content/live_coding.md

 ## Live Coding Overview

-Before explaining in detail how to use Live Coding, it would be best to first articulate what it can and cannot handle with a concrete example.
+Before explaining in detail how to use Live Coding, it would be best to first delineate what it can and cannot handle with a concrete example.

 Consider the following Python code: